Perrie Edwards Over Alex Oxlade-Chamberlain And Zayn Malik: Does She Want To Date Jake Gyllenhaal?

 — UpdatesOfEl,Pez&Soph (@ReasonToLoveEJC) January 23, 2017

 The two were first linked in November, after which they both have been supporting each other’s respective careers.
-Perrie went through a highly-publicized split with former One Direction star and fiancé Zayn Malik in August 2015.
+Perrie went through a highly-publicized split with former One Direction star and fiance Zayn Malik in August 2015.
 She was then linked to British actor Luke Pasqualino late last year.

 But, it looks like Edwards was still linked to Malik in some way.
 The “Shout Out To My Ex” singer took to Instagram to reveal that her cat passed away with a throwback photo of the adorable kitten sitting in a potted plant, reports the Metro.

-She captioned the photo: “Can’t believe we had to say goodbye to this little one today!
+She captioned the photo, “Can’t believe we had to say goodbye to this little one today!
 Always in my heart,” along with the broken heart emoji.

 Can't believe we had to say goodbye to this little one today!
 Always in my heart ????❤️